Pros and Cons Of Contact Center Outsourcing

 When people talk about contact center outsourcing, they often use the term interchangeably with call center outsourcing.

-But here’s the thing: they’re not the same.
+But here’s the thing: they’re not the same, especially today in 2019.

 Call center generally refers to a room full of people answering calls, often offshore.
 A contact center, in contrast, means a place where agents work through multiple channels—like live chat, social media, and email—to answer customer questions and resolve problems.

-The question is, what’s the best choice for you to build your customer relationships?
+What’s the best choice for you to build (and maintain) your customer relationships?
+Do you tackle this in-house or outsource to a specialized US-based contact center?

 5 Pros Of Using a Contact Center